 Some practice in AngiularJS used as a class project.
 The project was designed to show how challenging it can be to ask several questions on one page.
 Using CSS tabs and Angular data binding I made one page that felt like many, eliminating the need for POSTs and whatnot.

-Working with some good folks dedicated to applying the same sensibilities of dating sites and politics, I'm making a web app that will use responses to political questions to help you find which candidate you like the most.
+Working with some good folks dedicated to applying the sensibilities of dating sites to politics.
+We're making a web app that will use responses to political questions to help you find which candidate you like the most.

 I got myself an RC plane and flying it has been pretty nice, but what really interests me is flying remotely and autonomously.
 I can't think of anything more exciting than commanding a fleet of UAVs, zipping and zooming in sync with each other.